How to get into the Generic RN Nursing Program at RVCC

 - Completed all ESL courses and Reading and Writing Developmental courses, if required.

-- Completed college-credited laboratory sciences in Anatomy and Physiology I and II with a grade of “C” or better in each course.
+- Completed college-credited laboratory sciences in Anatomy and Physiology I and II with a grade of “C” or better in each course, completed within the past 5 years.
 Each course must be four (4) college credits.
 Please note that two grades of D, F, W or AU in any of these courses, and/or any required science or nursing course, disqualifies a student from the clinical nursing program.